-Geriatric Dentist in Fresno, CA
+Geriatric Dentistry Services in Fresno, CA

 Our geriatric dentistry specialists provide oral care to seniors, including the diagnosis, management, prevention, and treatment of dental problems associated with age-related diseases.
 For more information, call us or book your appointment.
 We are conveniently located at 7215 N First St Suite 107 Fresno CA 93720.